 - You must arrange to swap house keys with the person you are exchanging your home with.

-- If you are receiving, or are likely to receive housing benefit, you must complete a new housing benefit form before moving in, preferably on the day you call into the housing association’s offices to sign the documentation.
+- If you are receiving, or are likely to receive housing benefit or the housing element of universal credit, you must complete a new housing benefit form or report your change in circumstances through your universal credit account before moving in, preferably on the day you call into the housing association’s offices to sign the documentation.

 - If you are receiving income related benefits, you must tell the Department for Work and Pensions immediately.
-If you do not, any housing benefit entitlement will not be granted until you have told the Department for Work and Pensions and you will be responsible for the full rent until you do.
+If you do not, any housing benefit entitlement or housing element of universal credit will not be granted until you have told the Department for Work and Pensions and you will be responsible for the full rent until you do.

 - Do not forget to get your mail redirected.
 Visit your local Post Office for details.